jgmalcolm/jgmalcolm.github.io/cv.md

 1. Malcolm, Mahmooth, Rindler, Allen, Grossberg, Pradilla, Ahmad.
 "Autologous cranioplasty is associated with increased re-operation rate: A systematic review and meta-analysis."  *Submitted*
+1. Quillin, Malcolm, Oyesiku.
+"Utilizing the Storz 4mm Tipcam for 3D endoscopic transsphenoidal approach to the sella." *Submitted*

 1. Anastasio, Patil, Malcolm, Thomas.
 "Management of severe cerebral malaria using artesunate and angiotensin II." *Preparing*